Pence tells Central American leaders: End the exodus, respect U.S. borders

 Breaking News Emails

-"This exodus must end," Pence said to the presidents of Guatemala, El Salvador and Honduras after meeting with them in Guatemala City, Guatemala.
+"This exodus must end," Pence said to the presidents of Guatemala, El Salvador and Honduras after meeting with them in Guatemala City.
 "Just as we respect your borders and your sovereignty, we insist that you respect ours."

 "Our nation needs your nations to do more," the vice president added.